atom-haskell/atom-haskell-docs/content/core-packages/ide-haskell.md

 You will likely need to specify full path to prettifier executable, at the very least.

-You might also want to look into configuring haskell-ghc-mod ([haskell-ghc-mod README](https://github.com/atom-haskell/haskell-ghc-mod#haskell-ghc-mod-atom-package)) and ide-haskell-cabal ([ide-haskell-cabal README](https://github.com/atom-haskell/ide-haskell-cabal#ide-haskell-cabal-package))
+You might also want to look into [configuring haskell-ghc-mod](/core-packages/haskell-ghc-mod) and [ide-haskell-cabal](/core-packages/ide-haskell-cabal)

 {{%notice note%}}
 Since version 1.0.0, some configuration options have been moved to